-Even if your garage sale is a roaring success, it’s highly unlikely every single item on your tables will sell.
+Even if your garage sale is a roaring success, it’s doubtful every single item on your tables will sell.
 If you don’t want to drag the leftovers back inside and store them until your next sale, you need some other plan for disposing of them.

 If you have high-value goods that didn’t find a buyer, you can try selling them online.
-However, if you don’t care about the money and just want this junk out of your house, it’s easier to give it away.
+However, if you just want this junk out of your house, donating it is easier.
 Many charities, such as Goodwill and the Vietnam Veterans of America, accept donations of used clothing and secondhand furniture.
 Other things can find a new home through your local Freecycle group.